egokt/kanuni/README.md

 // Retrieve the serialized query const storedQuery = localStorage.getItem("analysisQuery");

   if (storedQuery) {
-  // Deserialize back to a Query object const restoredQuery = Kanuni.deserializeQuery<{ topic: string }>(storedQuery);
+    // Deserialize back to a Query object const restoredQuery = await Kanuni.deserializeQuery<{ topic: string }>(storedQuery);

-  // The restored query is fully functional console.log(restoredQuery.prompt.type); // 'prompt' console.log(restoredQuery.output.type); // 'output-json'
+    // The restored query is fully functional console.log(restoredQuery.prompt.type); // 'prompt'
+    console.log(restoredQuery.output.type); // 'output-json'
     console.log(restoredQuery.memory?.contents.length); // 1

     // You can use it just like the original query
-  // Note: You'll need to format it with a provider-specific formatter }
+    // Note: You'll need to format it with a provider-specific formatter return restoredQuery;
+  }
+  return null;
+};
 ```

 ### Working with Tools in Serialization